 The Bank's risks originating from Borsa İstanbul and the CRA are considered under operational risk.
-The risks relating to the CRA and Borsa İstanbul are monitored via the Operational Risk Database and Operational Risk Loss Database; and there are no records of any loss originating from the CRA and Borsa İstanbul in the Bank's Operational Risk Loss Database.
+The risks related with the CRA and Borsa İstanbul are monitored via the Operational Risk Database and the Operational Risk Loss Database; and there is no loss related with the CRA and Borsa İstanbul in the Bank's Operational Risk Loss Database.

 The risks that are defined by each unit of the Bank on an individual service basis are monitored through the Operational Risk Database as per Takasbank Operational Risk Management Procedure.
-In the Operational Risk Database that is updated at least once a year, the risks posed by services and the controls established in relation to such risks can be defined in an open platform that is accessible to the Bank personnel at all times by service owners and/or risk and control supervisors, after holding mutual meetings with all units under the coordination of the Risk Management Unit and Internal Control and Compliance Unit, based on the Bank's Service Catalogue; and the records related to the said database also provide inputs for the activities related with the Governance Statement document.
-The actions recommended for the risks with net risk level equal to or above the operational risk appetite and key risk indicators are monitored by the Internal Control and Compliance Unit, and these risks are reported by the Risk Management Unit to the Senior Management and it is ensured that necessary actions are taken.
+In the Operational Risk Database that is updated at least once a year, the risks posed by services and the controls established in relation to such risks can be defined in an open platform that is accessible to the Bank personnel at all times by service owners and/or risk and control supervisors, after holding mutual meetings with all units under the coordination of the Risk Management Unit and Internal Control Unit, based on the Bank's Service Catalogue; and the records related to the said database also provide inputs for the activities related with the Governance Statement document.
+The actions recommended for the risks with net risk level equal to or above the operational risk appetite and key risk indicators are monitored by the Internal Control Unit, and these risks are reported by the Risk Management Unit to the Senior Management and it is ensured that necessary actions are taken.

 The risks that may result from procurement of services are assessed by the Bank in order to ensure the continuity of the services outsourced from support service companies.
 In this context, pursuant to the Regulation on the Banks' Procurement of Support Services published by the BRSA, an annual risk management program is created and the Risk Analysis Report prepared by the Risk Management Unit regarding support service provider companies and the technical adequacy report prepared by the relevant unit receiving the support service are reported to the Board of Directors at least once a year as an appendix attached to the Audit Committee assessment report.
 Besides, the criticality levels of the suppliers are determined by the Bank and important vendors/suppliers are identified.

-The obligations of the other party are clearly defined in the contracts made with external service providers, and different service level agreement provisions (such as the form and duration of intervention, maintenance conditions and penal provisions) are included in the contract depending on the criticality of the service.
-Takasbank IT External Service Management Periodic Monitoring Reports, prepared in order to monitor compliance with the provisions of the service level agreement, are submitted to the Purchasing and Administrative Affairs Team to ensure that the necessary actions are taken.
-With these processes, the processes related to the evaluation of supplier performances, materiality analysis, preparation of technical competence reports and information notes (including risk assessment and exit strategy, etc.) Takasbank Purchasing Directive, Takasbank Purchasing Procedure, Takasbank Supplier Relations Management Procedure, Takasbank Support Service and Foreign Service Procurement Procedure and Service Level Agreements Procedure for Takasbank Foreign Service Procurements.
-In addition, the Directive on Takasbank Information Security Policy and the Statement of Responsibilities for the Use of Takasbank Information Assets by External Institutions are annexed to the contracts.
-Periodic controls are also carried out by the Internal Control and Compliance Unit regarding the supplier management process.
-Support services and services received from companies that outsource services are followed quarterly by the IT Risk Management and Compliance Team, and an IT External HSA report is created.
-Additionally, the Summary IS Risk Assessment Report is reported to the Board of Directors.
+The mandatories of the counterparty are explicitly defined in the contracts concluded with external service providers, and different service level agreement provisions (such as the form and duration of intervention, maintenance conditions and penal provisions) are included in the contract depending on the criticality of the service.
+IT External SLA Assessment Periodic Report, prepared so as to monitor compliance with the provisions of the service level agreement, is issued by the Procurement Team to ensure that the necessary actions are taken, and the process is thus conducted.
+Assessment of supplier performances in line with the said processes related to materiality analysis, preparation of technical competence reports and information records (including risk assessment and exit strategy, etc.) are elaboratively stated in Takasbank Purchasing Directive, Takasbank Purchasing Procedure, Takasbank Supplier Relations Management Procedure, Takasbank Support Service and Foreign Service Procurements.
+In addition to this, Statement of Responsibilities for the Utilization of Takasbank Information Assets by External Institutions are annexed to the contracts.